-- Oil or hydraulic brake and clutch lines: Any appropriate type may be used including braided lines. - o.
+- n.
+Oil or hydraulic brake and clutch lines: Any appropriate type may be used including braided lines. - o.
 Bodywork: Original equipment bodywork is allowed or may be removed.
 Replica bodywork (a true copy of the original) is allowed, provided no aerodynamic or performance advantage is gained.
 Windscreens may be replaced with any aftermarket windscreen.
-EXCEPTION: Unfaired and half faired models may add a full fairing with integral oil catch basin. - Clutch: Aftermarket clutch plates and clutch springs are allowed.
+EXCEPTION: Unfaired and half faired models may add a full fairing with integral oil catch basin. - p.
+Clutch: Aftermarket clutch plates and clutch springs are allowed.
 Dry clutches are NOT allowed, unless OEM. - q.
-Updating or backdating a motorcycle is not allowed without special approval of the Race Director or Referee. - Over boring the engine is allowed in each class up to onemillimeter oversize, using OEM standard replacement parts.
-No updating or backdating. - s.
+Updating and backdating (changing specifications to a previous or later model year): Allowed provided the parts, manufactured for the same model number, are directly interchangeable (bolt-on). - r.
+Over boring the engine is allowed in each class up to onemillimeter oversize, using OEM standard replacement parts.
+As stated above, updating and backdating is allowed, provided that the parts are directly interchangeable. - s.
 Fenders: Frame mounted rear fenders may be removed; swingarm mounted fenders must be in place.
-Front fenders must be in place. - Camshaft timing: Degreeing of the cams by means of slotting cam sprockets or using aftermarket cam sprockets or adapters is allowed. - Exhaust: Aftermarket racing exhaust systems are allowed. - v.
-Cooling fan(s) may be removed - Timing belt covers may be removed per the Ducati factory recommendation. - x.
-Subframes: Aftermarket subframes may replace OEM subframes provided they use the original mounting points and are securely attached. - y.
-You may use readily available wheel spacers (captive style is allowed) and replace the front wheel speedometer drive with a spacer. - z.
+Frontfenders must be in place. - t.
+Camshaft timing: Degreeing of the cams by means of slotting cam sprockets or using aftermarket cam sprockets or adapters is allowed. - u.
+Exhaust: Aftermarket racing exhaust systems are allowed. - v.
+Cooling fan(s) may be removed - w.
+Timing belt covers may be removed per the Ducati factory recommendation. - Subframes: Aftermarket subframes may replace OEM subframes provided they use the original mounting points and are securely attached. - You may use readily available wheel spacers (captive style is allowed) and replace the front wheel speedometer drive witha spacer. - z.
 Crankcase breather can be modified or rerouted. - aa.
 Permanent installation of heated grips and/or heated grip elements along with required wiring and switches are allowed.
 No heat grip wraps allowed. - 6.
-Clarification of possible modifications in supersport classes: - a.
-Ignition: Ignition module (black box) must remain stock. - Cam idler gear mods: Allowed as per manufacturer's service manual. - c.
-Welding crank together: Allowed
+Clarification of possible modifications in supersport classes:

-- d.
+- a.
+Ignition: Ignition module (black box) must remain stock. - b.
+Cam idler gear mods: Allowed as per manufacturer's service manual. - c.
+Welding crank together: Allowed - d.
 Steering head bearings: Any type allowed. - e.
-Head milling: Milling of the head gasket surface only will be allowed for the purpose of increasing compression and balancing combustion chamber volume. - Valve grind: Standard only.
+Head milling: Milling of the head gasket surface only will be allowed for the purpose of increasing compression and balancing combustion chamber volume. - f.
+Valve grind: Standard only.
 Grinding must not extend beyond the valve seat. - g.
 Engine bearings: ALLOWED, Any same year OEM. - h.
 Aftermarket pistons: NOT ALLOWED. - i.
 Aftermarket valves: NOT ALLOWED. - j.
 Aftermarket connecting rods: NOT ALLOWED. - k.
 Incomplete number of piston rings on piston: NOT ALLOWED. - I. Ignition timing: May be adjusted/modified. - m.
-Electronic shifting devices: ALLOWED. - Lightweight batteries: Standard numerical designation for model.
+Electronic shifting devices: ALLOWED. - n.
+Lightweight batteries: Standard numerical designation for model.
 Four valve Ducati's may change to dry type.
-Batteries must be capable of starting the motorcycle three times in a row. - Minor relief, Chamfer as per two-stroke cylinders: manufacturer's port windows recommendation for ring clearance only. - p.
+Batteries must be capable of starting the motorcycle three times in arow. - o.
+Minor relief, Chamfer as per two-stroke cylinders: manufacturer's port windows recommendation for ring clearance only. - p.
 Intake manifolds: No modification allowed. - q.
-Aftermarket gaskets: The use of aftermarket engine gaskets may be used throughout the engine. - All other gaskets can be replaced with aftermarket duplicates.
+Aftermarket gaskets: The use of aftermarket engine gaskets may be used throughout the engine. - r.
+All other gaskets can be replaced with aftermarket duplicates.
 For multi-layer gaskets: The entire gasket must be used. - s.
 Gas caps: Aftermarket gas caps are allowed but must use stock mounting points. - t.
-OEM ignition switch may be removed ormodified. - u.
+OEM ignition switch may be removed or modified. - u.
 Backdating Suzuki SV650 connecting rods: ALLOWED. - v.
-OEM manufactured kit harness allowed for Supersport; new kit defined as having OEM part number and available off the shelf from the manufacturer.
+OEM manufactured kit harness allowed for Supersport; newkit defined as having OEM part number and available off the shelf from the manufacturer.